What are Essential Oils?

 When we breathe in the fragrance of an essential oil, some of its molecules travel to the lungs, pass through the lining and into the bloodstream, where they travel around the body.
 Other molecules take an upward route to the brain, which receives a healing message - to relax or energise, for example - and transmits the appropriate signal along the nerve channels of the body.

+Aromatherapy mainly works through the sense of smell, the aroma stimulates the smell receptors in the olfactory system (nose), which will then send messages through the nervous system to the limbic system which is the part of the brain that controls emotions.
 Essential oils that are inhaled into the lungs offer both psychological and physical benefits.
 Not only does the aroma of the natural essential oil stimulate the brain to trigger a reaction, but when inhaled into the lungs, the natural constituents (naturally occurring chemicals) can supply therapeutic benefits.